By: Gene Walden, Senior Finance Editor February 15, 2018

 To gauge volatility, investors often use a metric known as “beta.”
 Beta is a statistical measure of the volatility, or market risk, of an investment compared to a benchmark.
 The lower the beta, the lower the volatility of the investment compared with the benchmark.

 The S&P 500 composite index is considered a beta baseline, with a beta of 1.0.
 Anything over 1.0 is considered more volatile or risky than the market and anything under 1.0 is considered less volatile and less risky.
-Over the recent three-year period through September 30, 2016, the Thrivent Moderately Aggressive Allocation Fund – Class S had a beta of 0.79, which indicated that it was 21% less volatile than the S&P 500 during that period.
+For example, over a recent three-year period through December 31, 2017, the Thrivent Moderately Aggressive Allocation Fund – Class S had a beta of 0.79, which indicated that it was 21% less volatile than the S&P 500 during that period.

 In addition to the Thrivent Moderately Aggressive Allocation Fund, Thrivent also manages three other asset allocation funds, giving investors with moderately conservative to aggressive risk tolerances the opportunity to choose a portfolio suited to their objectives and threshold for risk:

 - Thrivent Aggressive Allocation Fund.
 This fund is geared to investors who want most of their assets in the stock market, but still prefer some diversification to offset the volatility of the market.
 The target allocation of the fund is 95% of assets in equity securities and the balance in fixed income securities.
-Over the recent three-year period through September 30, 2016, the Thrivent Aggressive Allocation Fund – Class S had the highest beta of the asset allocation fund group at 0.96, which indicated that it was 4% less volatile than the S&P 500.
+Over a recent three-year period through December 31, 2017, the Thrivent Aggressive Allocation Fund – Class S had the highest beta of the asset allocation fund group at 0.97, which indicated that it was 3% less volatile than the S&P 500.

 Thrivent Mutual Funds has over 20 mutual funds, spanning most major asset classes, to help investors build diversified portfolios.